wofr06/lesspipe/README.md

  file name does however contain at least one isolated colon, the equal sign = can be used as an alternate separator character.
 At each stage in extracting files from such a hierarchy, the file type is determined.
-This guarantees a correct processing and display at each stage of the filtering.
+This guarantees a correct processing and display of the last file in the list.

  To view files in archives, the following command can be used:
 ```